Sunray0466/Project-MLOps/reports/README.md

 > **Did you implement anything extra in your project that is not covered by other questions?
 Maybe you implemented**
 > **a frontend for your API, use extra version control features, a drift detection service, a kubernetes cluster etc.**
 > **If yes, explain what you did and why.**
->
-> Recommended answer length: 0-200 words.
->
-> Example:
-> *We implemented a frontend for our API.
-We did this because we wanted to show the user ... .
-The frontend was*
-> *implemented using ...*
->
 > Answer:

 We implemented a simple frontend for our API (<a href="https://frontend-474989323251.europe-west1.run.app/">https://frontend-474989323251.europe-west1.run.app/</a>).
 This had a lot of trouble in the beginning as it was "though" it was incompatible with our backend (until we realized that it also accepted bytes data) or that reading a "uploaded file" once would make it unable to be read again.
 After fixing this issue, we spend a lot of time to make the UI more appealing, which we in the end are satisfied with.
 We would then try to add API monitoring with the "prometheus-client" package but in the end only had time to implement it in the files and not on the cloud (`/metrics` is still available).